All Episodes

 The great Greek ancient myth.

-No, of course, their egos and their narcissism and all that, just by definition, to go down this path, they're gonna overwhelm whatever goodness they had in the in the in the in the in the quest in the quest for fire here, right?
+Just by definition to go down this path, they're going to overwhelm whatever goodness they had in the quest for fire here, right?

-It's gonna unfortunately and fire was different that it could be kept to a small, you know, geographic you know, center or part.
+It's going to, and it's unfortunately, and fire was different that it could be kept to a small, you know, geographic center or part.

-Here it's gonna be immediately go to be weaponized against all mankind.
+Here, it's going to be immediately to be weaponized against all mankind.

-And quite frankly, the tragic part of it, mankind and getting in getting these what you call relationships, are weaponizing against themselves, their true self.
+And quite frankly, the tragic part of it, mankind in getting these what you call relationships are weaponizing against themselves, their true self.

 I want to make sure that we deal with this situation of psychosis.

-Are you saying now there are people you're talking to, there are some of the people that are inside that believe we may have a broad broadening um uh pandemic of this psychosis right now as we speak with millions of people already in these relationships in the very early stages of artificial intelligence, because we are in the very first years that are causing problems.
+Are you saying now there are people you're talking to that are some of the people that are inside that believe we may have a broadening pandemic of this psychosis right now as we speak with millions of people already in these relationships in the very early stages of artificial intelligence because we are in the very first years that are causing problems.

-I mean, Hawley was on here, and Holly's gonna be on tomorrow.
+I mean, Hawley was on here and Hawley's going to be on tomorrow.

-In fact, we'll tee it up to Josh Hawley's his hearings a couple weeks ago when you were gone were about parents that had had AI talk their children into into into killing themselves.
+In fact, we'll tee it up to Josh Hawley's, his hearings a couple weeks ago when you were gone were about parents that had had AI talk their children into killing themselves.

-That was the last thing that I would when I was here just before I left for the hearing, and you had three parents who whose two of whose children had killed themselves at the goading and encouragement of uh character AI and also GPT.
+That was the last thing when I was here just before I left for the hearing and you had three parents whose two of whose children had killed themselves at the goading and encouragement of character AI and also GPT.

 Look, I saw those stories, you know, the first one with Adam Rain probably two, three months ago.